devlyn37/relay-rs/README.md

 An Ethereum Transaction Relay that:
 - Manages the nonce of a single address
-- Makes sure transactions get mined
+- Makes sure transactions get included

 ## Routes